Recipe

 Preparation

 The perfect hot cross bun really does exist if you follow this recipe!
-Our delicious buns are super fluffy, incredibly flavoursome and acquire the most flawless golden tops from a gentle golden syrup glaze…it really is the ultimate treat for your Easter Sunday feast!
+Our delicious buns are super fluffy, incredibly flavoursome and acquire the most flawless golden tops from a gentle golden syrup glaze…the perfect treat for your Easter Sunday feast or enjoyed all-year round!

 What is a Hot Cross Bun?